 Marketable Securities-Marketable securities are reported at fair value, with unrealized gains and losses recognized in earnings.
-The fair value of substantially all securities is determined by quoted market prices.
+The fair value of substantially all securities is determined by quoted market information and pricing models using inputs based upon market information, including contractual terms, market prices and yield curves.
 The estimated fair value of securities for which there are no quoted market prices is based on similar types of securities that are traded in the market.

 Concentration of Credit Risk and Significant Customers-Bad debts are provided for based on historical experience and management's evaluation of outstanding receivables at the end of the period.
 Receivables are written off when management determines amounts are uncollectible.
 Trade accounts receivable are uncollateralized and represent a large number of geographically dispersed debtors.
 The collectability risk is reduced by dealing with large, national advertising agencies who have strong reputations in the advertising industry and clients with stable financial positions.
-As of December 27, 2012, there were no customers or advertising agency groups which accounted for more than 10% of the gross receivables balance or advertising revenues.
-As of December 29, 2011, there was one advertising agency group through which the Company sources national advertising revenues representing approximately 15% of the Company's outstanding gross receivables balance; however, none of the individual contracts related to the advertising agencies were more than 10% of advertising revenues.
+As of December 26, 2013 and December 27, 2012, there were no advertising agency groups or individual customers through which the Company sources national advertising revenue representing more than 10% of the Company's outstanding gross receivable balance.
+During the years ended December 26, 2013, December 27, 2012 and December 29, 2011, there were no customers that accounted for more than 10% of revenue.